qm-rajat/Heart-Failure-prediction/README.md

 A machine learning-based web application that predicts the risk of heart failure using various health parameters.
 This project uses Streamlit for the frontend interface and a trained machine learning model for predictions.

+## 🌐 Live Demo

+The application is deployed and can be accessed at: [Heart Failure Prediction App](https://heart-failure-predicti0n.streamlit.app/)

 ## 🚀 Features

 - Interactive web interface for easy data input